The Fifth Beatle (graphic novel): Story

 The novel tells the true account of Brian Epstein, the manager of The Beatles, considered to be and coined as the "Fifth Beatle", so-called as he was the one who discovered the Liverpool band and was the driving force behind their worldwide success.

-Despite being turned down by several record companies, Epstein believed the group would be "bigger than Elvis."
+Although they were turned down by several record companies, Epstein believed the group would be "bigger than Elvis."
 To that end, Epstein seriously cleans up the band's public image, such as having them wear suits and ties as well encouraging them to continue their distinctive mop-top hairdos.
 So prepared, Epstein is able to masterfully promote their careers, with a major triumph being negotiating a series of headline appearances on The Ed Sullivan Show by offering to cover the band's travelling expenses and accepting an unusually low payment for the appearances, which produced spectacular publicity for the band's first American concert tour.
 As the group grew in popularity, Epstein struggled with his sexuality, being gay at a time when it was still criminalized, and there were few options for gay men to meet publicly, and his drug addictions.
 After The Beatles ceased touring in 1966, he feared about their future, and his role with the group.